by Kaethe Weingarten

 Maybe I’ve been beaten up, raped, robbed, tied up, thrown into a back alley, found by the police, and just brought home.
 Maybe I was lost in the desert for twelve days and I am still seeing mirages, still thirsty, still crawling on my hands and knees with skin peeling from my knuckles and legs.
 Or maybe my head is really a pumpkin and the insides are full of seeds.
 Shake me and you can hear the shlooshing sound I make.

 I am lost.
 Awash.
 I have no words.
 The only images are those received ones for chaos and dissolution.
 I have sounds, but they are primitive, animal sounds and there is no place to make them except with Hilary.
 We meet twice a week and exercise.
 We walk along the Charles River.
+I was always punctual.
+I even used a pair of excellent work boots in place of running shoes when they got damaged, but never missed one day of exercise.
 Hilary knows I am a ghost.
 My purpose and my meaning have been surreptitiously removed.
 I know I look like a person, but I am not.

 I am no longer good.
 I no longer think thoughts that good people think nor do I act like I did when I was a good person.
 I have no idea how what I am now can become what others are.
 I lack coherence.